 Data and/ or subjects are considered anonymous when no identifying information is collected from the subject and when no one, not even the researcher(s), can link direct or indirect identifying data to the individual who provided it (e.g., a subject from a minority ethnic group might be identifiable based on the research sample or analyzing a combination of all data may link a subject to the data).
 "Anonymity" and "confidentiality" do not have the same meaning and are not interchangeable.
 Also see de-identified.

 Data that has been stripped of all direct identifiers, but links each data piece by some randomly assigned code, which is linked to identifiable information (e.g., name, student id).
-The linking file must be separate from the coded data set and may be held by someone on the research team or someone not directly collecting and analyzing the data (e.g., Institutional Research).
+The linking file must be separate from the coded data set and may be held by someone on the research team or someone not directly collecting and analyzing the data (e.g., Institutional Effectiveness, Research & Assessment).
 The code itself may not contain identifiers (e.g., subject initials).
 Coded data is not considered anonymous or de-identified.

 A threat of harm intentionally presented by one or more persons to another in order to obtain compliance.